ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/security/authentication/certificate-management.markdown

   - Be sure to configure the `SecurityClearance` for each client certficate because the default is [cluster admin](../../../server/security/authorization/security-clearance-and-permissions#cluster-admin) which has full access.
   - There are CLI-based means to [generate](../../../server/security/authentication/client-certificate-usage#example-i---using-the-ravendb-cli) and [configure client certificates in Windows](../../../server/security/authentication/client-certificate-usage#example-ii---using-powershell-and-wget-in-windows).
   - [Linux](../../../server/security/authentication/client-certificate-usage#example-iii--using-curl-in-linux) developers can use this cURL command sample.

 {PANEL/}

+---

+{PANEL: }

+### Private Keys

+It's important to note that RavenDB does _not_ keep track of the certificate's private key.
+Whether you generate a client certificate via RavenDB or upload an existing client certificate, the private key is not retained.
+If a certificate was lost, you'll need to recreate a new certificate, assign the same permissions, and distribute the certificate again.

+{INFO: Implicit Trust}
+If two different RavenDB clusters are communicating securely, and the source cluster has its certificate renewed, the destination cluster could still trust this new certificate - provided that the new certificate is signed with the same private key as the original, and was issued by the same certificate authority.
+This is accomplished using a [public key pinning hash](../../../server/security/authentication/certificate-renewal-and-rotation#implicit-trust-by-public-key-pinning-hash).
+{INFO/}

+{PANEL/}